top of page

 We the federal government, is not.

-A country can't claim to be peaceful while constantly at war, funding it, or joining one, even for a limited strike like this evening's against Iran.
+A country can't claim to be peaceful while constantly at war, funding it, or joining one, even for limited strikes like Iran and Venezuela

 The United States needs to maintain a strong military; however, with rare exceptions, stop defending other countries.